JGalego/gymnasium-jsbsim/README.md

 A basic plot of agent actions and current state information can be using `human` render mode by calling `env.render(mode='human')`.

 ### 3D

 3D visualisation requires installation of the FlightGear simulator.

 Confirm it is runnable from terminal with:

 ```
 fgfs --version
 ```

-Visualising with FlightGear requires the Gym to be created with a FlightGear-enabled environment ID by changing 'NoFG' -> 'FG'.
-For example,
+Visualising with FlightGear requires the Gymnasium to be created with a FlightGear-enabled environment ID by changing 'NoFG' -> 'FG'.
+For example:

 ```
 env = gym.make('JSBSim-TurnHeadingControlTask-Cessna172P-Shaping.STANDARD-NoFG-v0')
 ```

-Then, the first call to `env.render(mode='flightgear')` will launch FlightGear and begin visualisation.
+The first call to `env.render(mode='flightgear')` will launch FlightGear and begin visualisation.

 ## State and Action Space

-Gym-JSBSim's environments have a continuous state and action space.
+Gymnasium-JSBSim's environments have a continuous state and action space.
 The state is a 17-tuple:

 ```
 (name='position/h-sl-ft', description='altitude above mean sea level [ft]', min=-1400, max=85000)